EXCLUSIVE-Credit Suisse chairman's comments draw scrutiny from financial watchdog -sources

 ($1 = 0.9235 Swiss francs)

-(Additional reporting by Noele Illien, Stefania Spezzati and Paul Arnold; editing by Elisa Martinuzzi and Tomasz Janowski)
+(Additional reporting by Noele Illien, Stefania Spezzati and Paul Arnold; editing by Elisa Martinuzzi, Tomasz Janowski and Mark Potter)

 ((Noele.Illien@thomsonreuters.com; +41 41 528 39 73;))